unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

 - If you've previously used the `VFIO-PCI` Config plugin, uninstall it - this functionality is now integrated.
 - To reset all bindings, delete `/boot/config/vfio-pci.cfg` and reboot your system.
 - After rebooting, utilize the **View `VFIO-PCI` Log** button on the **System Devices** page for advanced troubleshooting.
-- Remember that if you bind your only %%GPU|gpu-passthrough%%, Unraid may not boot to the GUI.
+- Remember that if you bind your only GPU, Unraid may not boot to the GUI.
 Make sure you plan for this.
 - For more information, check the [official guide on the Unraid forums](https://forums.unraid.net/topic/93781-guide-bind-devices-to-vfio-pci-for-easy-passthrough-to-vms/).

 </details>

 ---